adhazel/Azure-Data-Factory-Mapping-Data-Flow-Workshop/README.md

 # Azure-Data-Factory-Mapping-Data-Flow-Workshop

+Use this repository for hands-on training for Azure Data Factory Mapping Data Flows capabilities.

 ## What is Azure Data Factory?

 Azure Data Factory is Azure's cloud ETL service for scale-out serverless data integration and data transformation.
 It offers a code-free UI for intuitive authoring and single-pane-of-glass monitoring and management.